wizzardio-man/cypress-test-project/README.md

 execute test file `pdf-compare.cy.ts`

 2. Demoblaze phone list app

+make sure you applied config to the `cypress.env.json`

 execute `demoblaze.cy.ts` spec in the tests list in the Cypress Dashboard